HiPhish/info.vim/HACKING.rst

 Processing menus
 ================

 Menus are straight-forward, but ugly to work  with.
-Since a menu is not always needed we  are going  to make  it lazy  by generating  the menu  list only when necessary.
 Internally a menu is a list of entries in the same order they appear in the document.
+If a node has no menu then no menu variable will exist in that node.

 Each entry is a reference with  keys `name` (human-readable title),  `file` and `node`.
 Menu entries  can be  written in  two forms  as discussed above,  so a